-In Mbox v3, layers were assigned to alignment rectangles by applying the Auto Crop effect (#212) to the layer and then using the effect's modifiers to choose the rectangle by index number and whether or not the content was centered in the rectangle.
+In Mbox v3, layers were assigned to alignment rectangles by applying the Auto Crop effect (#212) to the layer and using the effect's modifiers to choose the rectangle and centering mode.
 In Mbox v4 every layer has two parameters - Mix Select and Mix Mode - that allow the selection of the mix (remember that outputs are also mixes!) using its numerical index and the cropping, centering, rotation, and scaling of the layer's content with respect to the mix's boundaries.
 A layer must be assigned to a mix (using the Mix Select parameter) for the layer will be affected by the properties of the mix (cropping, rotation, 3D camera, etc.).

 Mixes in Mbox v4 are numbered 0 through 255.
 The global surface is always available and is always mix 0.
-Since 0 is the default mix assignment for all layers, they can be affected by the global surface's properties by default.
-Some of the mix modes (see below for an explanation of mix modes) have no effect on content assigned to the global surface - i.e. no cropping, no rotation.
+Since 0 is the default mix assignment for all layers, they are affected by the global surface's properties by default.
+Some mix modes (see below for an explanation of mix modes) have no effect on content assigned to the global surface - i.e. no cropping, no rotation.

 Mixes 1 through 32 are outputs.
 All of these mixes are optional, but there must be at least one output for Mbox to do anything useful in fullscreen mode with a connected display.
 Output mixes can have Output Masters assigned to them (the global surface and mixes 33-255 cannot) which allows them to be mastered from the control console.
-While Mbox can have a maximum of 32 outputs, the different versions of Mbox (Designer/Studio/Mini) have different limits for the allowed number of output masters (32/8/6).
-Outputs can also have 3D Cameras and keystone/warp assigned to them using Mbox Remote.
-3D Camera and keystone/warp from Mbox Remote does not require the use of output masters and can override the output master control for an output if desired.
+While Mbox can have up to 32 physical outputs, the different versions of Mbox (Designer/Studio/Mini) have different limits for the allowed number of output masters (32/8/6).
+Outputs can also have 3D Cameras, keystone/warp, and vignettes assigned to them using Mbox Remote.
+3D Camera, keystone/warp, and vignettes from Mbox Remote does not require the use of output masters and can override the output master control for an output if desired.

 The remainder of the mixes (33 through 255) are optional and can be used for any organizational or compositional needs.
-These mixes can't have output masters assigned to them, but have mix modes like the other mixes, and can have 3D Cameras and keystone/warp assigned to them using Mbox Remote.
+These mixes can't have output masters assigned to them, but have mix modes like all mixes, and can have 3D Cameras assigned to them using Mbox Remote (but not keystone/warp or vignettes).